Minnesota vs. UConn Women's Basketball Predictions & Picks - November 19

 Minnesota Performance Insights (2022-23)

-- The Golden Gophers put up 71.4 points per game (63rd in college basketball) while allowing 73.6 per outing last season (345th in college basketball).
-They had a -66 scoring differential and were outscored by 2.2 points per game.
+- The Golden Gophers were outscored by 2.2 points per game last season (posting 71.4 points per game, 63rd in college basketball, while giving up 73.6 per outing, 345th in college basketball) and had a -66 scoring differential.

-- With 68.5 points per game in Big Ten contests, Minnesota tallied 2.9 fewer points per game in conference games compared to its season average (71.4 PPG).
+- Minnesota put up 68.5 points per game last year in conference matchups, which was 2.9 fewer points per game than its overall average (71.4).

+- The Golden Gophers scored 73.6 points per game when playing at home last year.
+When playing on the road, they averaged 67.8 points per contest.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.